simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 When the switch is pressed, we just call `refresh_intensity_display`, and reset our stored milliseconds counter by calling `ticks_ms`.

 The final task that needs attending to is the display of a countdown bar across the bottom of the screen.
-This should take up the whole width of the screen when the display is first refreshed, and disappear to nothing as the refresh interval specified in seconds in `CARBON_INTENSITY_UPDATE_FREQUENCY` expires.
+This should take up the whole width of the screen when the display is first refreshed, and disappear to nothing as the refresh interval expires (this interval is specified in seconds in `CARBON_INTENSITY_UPDATE_FREQUENCY`).

 We'll do this by keeping a variable `bar_width` whose value is the number of pixels that the bar should occupy across the screen.
 This starts out with the full width of the screen: